dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

 Command line configurations

- to see all available command line options, run `rspec  –help`
+ to see all available command line options, run `rspec  –help` and you'll see in you terminal options for:
+ - calling, loading files or directories
+ - tweak the output (formatting, write output in a file, backtrace, color, no color)
+ - filtering/tags, (match a word, only run a specific example, all failures, next failure)
+ - Utility (Initialize your project with RSpec, run RSpec version)

 R s p e c already asked the two most important directories to load path your projects leave and expect folders.